 - Chocolate chips or pieces

-- Line a cookie sheets with parchment paper or a silpat.
+- Line a cookie sheet with parchment paper or a silpat.

 - Combine all of the ingredients (except garnish items) in a large heatproof mixing bowl, preferably stainless steel but glass will work.4 large egg whites, 1/3 - 2/3 cup white sugar, 2 tsp. pure vanilla extract, 1/4 tsp. salt

 - Set the bowl directly in a wide skillet of barely simmering water.
 Stir the mixture with a spatula, scraping the bottom to prevent burning, until the mixture is very hot to the touch and the egg whites have thickened slightly and turned from translucent to opaque, about 7 to 10 minutes.
 (I find glass bowls take longer).

 - Set the batter aside for 30 minutes to let the flavours to meld.